Reaemanz/Data-Analysis-Projects-in-Python/README.md

 This repository contains a collection of data analysis projects that I have completed using Python.
 Each project includes a Jupyter Notebook containing the code and explanations of the analysis performed.

 Projects Included
-Project 1: Exploratory Data Analysis of Sales Data Project 2: Customer Segmentation using K-Means Clustering Project 3: Predicting House Prices with Linear Regression Project 4: Text Classification with Naive Bayes Installation and Setup
+Project 1: Advanced Google Trends Data Analysis projects: Resampling and data visualisation Project 2: Google play store app Analytics
+Project 3: Predicting House Prices with Linear Regression Project 4: Text Classification with Naive Bayes Installation and Setup